 Pirate Bloc Radio airs every first Thursday of the month at 8pm

 “Since 2007, Eastern Bloc has been at the forefront of digital art dissemination, promotion and production in Quebec.
 The vision at Eastern Bloc is to explore and push the creative boundaries situated at the intersection of art, technology, and science, as well as all other emerging digital practices.
 Hybrid processes and new modes of production are at the core of the centre’s mandate, as is to support the work of emerging artists by providing them with an exchange platform with more established artists, through initiatives of a local and international scale.
 Eastern Bloc promotes audience participation, technological democratization, and the utilization of urban space via public intervention projects.
 Innovative in its nature, Eastern Bloc, through emerging artistic and technological practices, continues to advance a critical stance with regards to these many evolutions.”
 Eastern Bloc

 International Radio Report is a half hour weekly show about radio broadcasting locally and internationally.
-The programme contains indepth analysis of general journalism, issues of censurship, copyright, corporate takeovers and other things that affect all media landscapes at home and abroad.
+The program contains indepth analysis of general journalism, issues of censurship, copyright, corporate takeovers and other things that affect all media landscapes at home and abroad.
 It has been on since the station since the first week CKUT went on the air in November 1987.

 Soul Perspectives provides a space for critical discussion about local, national and international issues of concern to

 Montreal’s Black (people of African descent) community.
 Maintains a high standard of

 broadcasting through thorough research into topics that are pertinent to the Black community.